-Comments on the revised Demarcation Regulations are invited from all interested stakeholders.
-Written comments should be sent to Reshma Sheoraj at LTdemarcation@treasury.gov.za or faxed to 012 315 5206 on or before 7 July 2014.
+Comments on the revised Regulations are invited from all interested stakeholders.
+Written comments should be sent to Reshma Sheoraj at STdemarcation@treasury.gov.za (for the Shortterm Insurance Regulations) or faxed to 012 315 5206 on or before 7 July 2014.

 The final Demarcation Regulations are then expected to be published by September 2014, after taking into account public comments.
-It is the intention that the effective date of implementation of the Demarcation Regulations will be soon after the final Demarcation Regulations are published.